MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/tsg-record-update-perm.md

 ---
 title: Unable to update records when connected to Salesforce CRM
-description: Troubleshoot and resolve error messages in Sales Copilot related to users who are unable to update records in Sales Copilot when connected to Salesforce CRM. ms.date: 06/18/2023 ms.topic: article ms.service: viva ms.collection: highpri
+description: Troubleshoot and resolve error issues when users are unable to update records in Sales Copilot when connected to Salesforce CRM. ms.date: 08/22/2023 ms.topic: article ms.service: viva ms.collection: highpri